PavanRangani/docs/docs/prd/backup-restore/requirement.md

 - Retention time for backup/restore record is 60 days which is configurable on server.
 System auto deletes backups which are 60 days old.
 - Auto or Manual - both type of backup will be deleted.

+## Restart

+- Allows to restart all services
+- On Restart action, system shows confirmation dialog to user.
+In this confirmation dialog. it shows random 6 alphanumeric characters which user need to type to confirm.
+- When Restart is in progress, all other actions like Backup/Restore won't be available.
+- When Restart operation is in progress, Main application will remain on under maintenance.

+### UI Requirement

+// TODO : Add mockups here

+## Download Source Code

+- Allows to download sources code as tar file
+- It will create tar file of the source code and put it on S3 bucket and provides link to download that file from bucket.

+### UI Requirement

+// TODO : Add mockups here

 ## Browse Backup/Restore records

 - Shows all of the Backup/Restore records in descending order of Date (Latest record is shown at top)